slukits/lines/README.md

 ```

 above is as of now the simplest way to frame a component.
 Gaps allow to
 do all sorts of framing, padding and guttering of a component.
+See
+examples/gaps for an introduction of what can be done with gaps.
+Remember
+that Src and Gaps will panic if accessed outside a listener callback.

 # Feature handling